-- Trail Condition: Packed dirt and a portion of off-trail hiking
+- Trail Conditions: Packed dirt and a portion of off-trail hiking

 Considerations for Hiking Maggies Peak (south):

-- Be prepared to climb a lot of elevation in a relatively short distance, and then to descend all of that elevation on the return hike (i.e. your knees are going to feel it on the way down)
+- Be prepared to climb a lot of elevation in a relatively short distance.
+And, subsequently, be prepared to descend all of that elevation on the return hike.
+Your knees are going to feel it on the way down.

-- Adhere to all Leave No Trace principles
+- Adhere to the Leave No Trace Seven Principles.

 Parking Directions for the Maggies Peaks Hiking Trail:

-Since the Bayview Campground is essentially at Emerald Bay, you need to arrive early for one of the Maggie’s Peaks trailhead parking spots, especially during summer weekends and holidays.
+Since the Bayview Campground is at Emerald Bay, arrive early for parking.
+And, make this your priority during summer weekends and holidays.

-If the day-use parking area in Bayview Campground is filled or you want to access this trailhead in the off-season (the gate to the campground is locked during winter months), you can park on the side of SR 89.
-However, don’t block the gate or park in a way that impedes traffic on SR 89, and be sensible about how you park so that other hikers can find a parking spot.
+Never block the gate or park in a way that impedes traffic on SR 89.
+And, be sensible about how you park so that other hikers can find a parking spot.

-The trailhead to Maggie’s Peaks is at the very back of the Bayview Campground.
+The trailhead to Maggie’s Peaks is at the back of the Bayview Campground.